 From the plane ride you would have seen a pretty good overview of St. John’s but today is all about getting the bird-eye view and dining in Canada’s culinary capital.

 First we suggest you get a true birds-eye view from the top of Signal Hill.
-While here enjoy the sea breeze, hike along the famous East Coast Trail and even spot a whale or iceberg floating by, no binoculars needed.
+While here enjoy the sea breeze, hike along the famous North Head Trail and even spot a whale or iceberg floating by, no binoculars needed.
 The top of the hill is a photographers dream as you are treated to a complete panoramic view of St. John’s.

 On your first night, we recommend making the most of our seascape by enjoying the riches of the ocean with a selection of fresh and abundant seafood at one of the many hot spots downtown.
 From fish (and by fish we mean cod) pan seared including the local delicacy of cod tongues, to the sophisticated freshly caught crab and an array of Newfoundland mussels steamed to perfection, the catch of the day is a literal term in St. John’s.